SherazTheG/anomaly-detection-iot-autoencoder/README.md

 ## 📌 Notes

-- This project was developed as part of a machine learning internship with VCodez.
+- This project was developed as part of a machine learning internship training.
 - Anomalies are defined as entries whose reconstruction error exceeds the 95th percentile.

 ---